juliemoynat/contact-form-7/README-a11y-fixes.md

 ### 4. Add a `for` attribute on the `<label>` of the acceptance checkbox {Tanaguru}

 The acceptance checkbox (for GDPR) is a dedicated field in the contact form administration.
-In the code, you can't access to the `<label>` element so you can't attached the label to its field properly.
+In the code, you can’t access to the `<label>` element so you can’t attached the label to its field properly.

 #### What have been done